gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 how the website itself is constructed.

 In previous projects where we used Contentful, content was loaded dynamically (via AJAX) when a user visits the site.
-GatsbyJS instead pulls content from Contentful _as the site compiles_ (pre-deploy), not when the user visits it.
+Gatsby instead pulls content from Contentful _as the site compiles_ (pre-deploy), not when the user visits it.
 This change creates significantly less server requests after page load and further speeds up the site’s final load time.